“Minari” star Steven Yeun has expressed concerns over being labeled an Asian American actor rather than just simply an actor.

 “Minari” follows the story of a Korean family that immigrates to Arkansas in the hopes of achieving the American dream.
 The film, along with Yeun’s performance, was met with critical acclaim.

+In the weeks before his historic Oscar nomination as the first Asian American up for the Best Actor category, he was careful about leaning into that characterization, reported Indiewire.
 “It’s probably a bummer that that is the case.
 This is a hard one for me.
 As great as it would be to set a precedent or be part of a moment that breaks through a ceiling, I personally don’t want to be ensnared by that moment, either,” he said in an interview with Variety in December.
 “The truth that I’m trying to understand for myself is who I am, individually.”

 Yeun added that he is nonetheless happy to be able to “push narratives” as an Asian American and “serve a larger moment for the community.”